rusic/documentation/widgets/v1/ecommerce-product.md

 ## Widget Options

-Currently, this widget does not have any options.
+Currently this widget does not have any options.